benburrowes/training-material/topics/phage-annotation-pipeline/tutorials/structural-annotation-workflow/tutorial.md

 > ### {% icon comment %} Troubleshooting: Dataset/Tool Turns Red
 > When a Galaxy tool fails, the dataset in the History column will turn red.
 If this happens, click on the failed dataset to expand it.
 Contact your herd leader to try troubleshooting the problem; common causes for failures at this step include not specifying the correct input dataset, not entering the organism name in the correct field, or accidentally running the wrong workflow.
 Clicking on the bug icon will give the user the option to submit a bug report.
 > ![](../../images/structural-annotation-workflow-screenshots/9_report_bug.png)
+>
+> Note: If you are a first-time user and you did not properly register a linked CPT Apollo account, the last few steps of the structural workflow _will fail_.
+Ensure that you have tried to access Apollo at least once, then contact CPT staff for help.
 {: .comment}

 # Gene Calling